DennisPSmith5676/DataVisualization_US_Accidents/README.md

  ![Random forest classifier Accuracy score](./IMAGES/Random%20forest%20Feature%20impotacy.png)

- According to the graph the topt 10 importent features for Accident sevirety are time_duration,Distance,Year,Start_Lng,Pressure,State,City,County,Huminidity and Winchill.
+ According to the graph the top 10 importent features for Accident sevirety are time_duration,Distance,Year,Start_Lng,Pressure,State,City,County,Huminidity and Winchill.

 And least impotence features are Roundabout,Turning_Loop,Bump,Traffic_Calming and 'No_Exit'.